The bite of a Tsetse fly hurts, especially that of a young one!

 ‘You little bugger’, I muttered to myself, ‘I can also play this game, when I catch you I will torture you back!
 I will pull off your wings and make you walk’.

-As the figure, resplendently officious in a neat, but faded olive green uniform, lazily moved across the few feet of compacted dirt which separated the guard house from my the Toyota, I just as slowly, rolled down the window of the cruiser.
+As the figure, resplendently officious in a neat, but faded olive green uniform, lazily moved across the few feet of compacted dirt which separated the guard house from the Toyota Land-cruiser, I just as slowly, rolled down the window of the cruiser.

 ‘Wheh you come flom?

 The slight high cheeked pinch of the tall slender guards young face was almost beautifully effeminate,.
-Despite the slow indolence of the way he had approached the vehicle, as he handed the huge ledger through the window to me, there was also a certain politeness in his demeanor.
+Despite the slow indolence of the way he had approached the vehicle, as he handed the huge ledger through the window to me, there was also a certain unusual politeness in his demeanor.
 A demeanor which expressed itself in the tone of his thick accent, and the way his native Kaunde morphed his English R’s into L’s.
 After all he was the ‘authority’ figure here, and in Africa authority matters, no matter how trivial.
-At least in some parts of it, especially north of the Limpopo, it is accepted that authority is selddom respectful.
-It often kicks downwards, sometimes brutally, just as it always bends upwards, with subservient servility.
-I knew when to be poolite back, despite the redundancy of the formalities.

 The guards question was rhetorical.
 This was a ritual.
 A ritual which is performed thousands of times a day, all over Central Africa, in those parts like this, where these faint echoes of its British colonial past are still being scribbled in the lines and columns of these huge books.